dlashua/hass-scripts/README.md

 # Home Assistant Support

 This is very much a work in process.
 Not everything is complete or stable.
+The HASS support provided by hass-scripts is not nearly as clean or as complete as the MQTT support provided by mqtt-scripts and included in this package.

+Many of the mqtt methods work with HASS as well, however, these are still being tested and corrected.

 Below you will find the README for mqtt-scripts. hass-scripts is largely unchanged, however, includes support for Home Assistant.
 Home Assistant can be used in a script in the following way: